 Benchmarking is a way of not looking at yourself

 The client who opens with “what are others doing” is asking a question that feels strategic but functions as a redirect.
-If the answer is that competitors have deployed AI in claims processing, the natural follow-on is to evaluate whether claims processing AI is appropriate here too.
-The competitor’s investment becomes a reference point that shapes the conversation before any examination of whether claims processing is actually where the highest-value friction sits in this specific organisation.
+Benchmarking has legitimate uses: assessing maturity, validating strategic direction, or building organisational confidence that an investment is reasonable.
+But if the competitor’s investment becomes a reference point that shapes the conversation before any examination of whether that same area represents the highest-value friction in this specific organisation, it has stopped being strategy and become mimicry.

 The benchmarking instinct persists because self-examination is uncomfortable.
-Identifying where your own organisation is failing, quantifying the cost of that failure, and committing to a programme that will be measured against a specific improvement requires acknowledging a specific problem.
+Identifying where your own organisation is underperforming, quantifying the cost of that underperformance, and committing to a programme that will be measured against a specific improvement requires acknowledging a specific problem.
 Asking what competitors are doing requires nothing of the sort.
 It is a way of reaching for an AI strategy without the vulnerability that honest diagnosis requires.

 Asking for use cases is abdication dressed as discovery